tarper24/tarper24.com/content/guides/modded-among-us.md

    The last step is to just double-click the *Among Us* executable!

    > NOTE: It may take up to 5 minutes for the first launch

+## Troubleshooting and Issues

+### Black Screen on Launch

+If you are stuck on a black screen when launching, try the following:

+1. Rename or Remove the `settings.amogus` file in `%APPDATA%\..\LocalLow\Innersloth\Among Us`

+   > NOTE: This will reset your game and lobby settings

+   {{< figure src="/images/guides/modded-among-us/rename-settings.png" alt="Screenshot showing a settings.amogus file and a settings.bak.amogus file">}}

+2. If you still get stuck on a black screen, you can try deleting the entire `Among Us` folder in `%APPDATA%\..\LocalLow\Innersloth\`

+   > I recommend backing up your data before doing this